ma1co/OpenMemories-Tweak/README.md

 ### Video
 Remove the 30 minute recording limit and enjoy (almost) unlimited video recording.

+Additionally, remove the 5 minute 4K recording limit on the RX100M4.

 ### Region
 Is your camera locked to Japanese?
 Is it set to the wrong region?
 Unlock all 30+ languages.